 Performance materiality is the amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce, to an appropriately low level, the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-Due to the improvement made in the quality of the financial statements in 2020/21, evidenced by the lower number of identified errors, we have applied 55% of overall materiality as performance materiality which is an increase from the 50% we applied in the prior year.
+Due to the number of errors identified in the prior year we have maintained performance materiality at 55%.